-Get ready to learn how to make this delicious and simple easy blueberry compote made with only 3 ingredients.
+Get ready to learn how to make this delicious blueberry compote with only 3 ingredients.
 This tasty topping is your new go-to for cheesecakes, cakes, french toast, and pancakes.
-Made with fresh or frozen blueberries, this delicious jam like sauce is made in less than 20 minutes with little sugar and lemon juice.
+Made with fresh or frozen blueberries, this compote is made in less than 20 minutes.

 This topping is great for desserts and breakfast foods like cheesecake, cake fillings, ice cream, lemon puddings, and tarts.
 We love it on pancakes, waffles, french toast, and crepes.
 My kids love the flavor it adds to breakfast foods.

-This is a great way to use blueberries that are going bad and you can't eat them up fast enough.
-Try our other blueberry inspired recipes like chocolate-covered blueberries, lemon blueberry cookies, or Fresh Blueberry Cake.
+This is my favorite way to use blueberries that are going bad and my family can't eat them up fast enough.
+Try our other blueberry-inspired recipes like chocolate-covered blueberries, lemon blueberry cookies, or Fresh Blueberry Cake.

 Why We Love This Recipe